1995parham-learning/django101/README.md

 ## Where did it start?

-you need first create your django project:
+You need first create your Django project:

 ```bash
 django-admin startproject django101